2018-lonely-droid/dailyLeetcodeSlackBot/README.md

 Make sure to navigate to the terraform folder.
 On Mac you can do this with `cd terraform`.

-Once in the terraform folder, initialize terraform with the `run terraform init` command.
+Once in the terraform folder, initialize terraform with the `terraform init` command.

 *[Terraform init](https://developer.hashicorp.com/terraform/cli/commands/init) is an essential command that initializes a Terraform working directory.
 It configures [the backend](https://developer.hashicorp.com/terraform/language/settings/backends/configuration) and downloads the required providers and modules.
 This command creates a .terraform directory in the working directory, which contains [the state](https://developer.hashicorp.com/terraform/language/state), [plugins](https://developer.hashicorp.com/terraform/cli/plugins), and [modules](https://developer.hashicorp.com/terraform/language/modules).*